How The Big Idea™ Formula Can Make Your Presentation the Best

 For an effective talk, focus only on one central notion: The critical takeaway you want your audience to leave with; then, surround that takeaway with other information and material that supports it.

-The point of a persuasive talk is to make sure that audience members leave ready to accept, adopt and act on the ideas they heard.
+The point of a persuasive talk is to make sure that audience members leave ready to accept, adopt, and act on the ideas they heard.

 The facts, numbers, and stories that you’ve compiled for your presentation are interesting and persuasive — but most likely, you have elements that can be cut.
 Only include things you need your audience to be able to recall when they leave the room.

-Determine the stakes for your listeners
+Determine the Stakes for Your Listeners

 In order to get others to commit to the ideas in your presentation, make it clear what’s at stake for them.
 People need to know why they should do what you say — and what will happen if they don’t.